mesosphere/dcos-docs-site/pages/1.13/administering-clusters/package-registry/index.md

 <p class="message--warning"><strong>WARNING: </strong>Removing a package while a service is still deployed may cause the service to stop working.</p>

-After doing the above, the rest of the flow is identical to packages fetched from Universe.
+After doing the above, the rest of the flow is identical to packages fetched from Catalog.
 Only difference is you don't need internet access (for customers with air-gapped environments) to install packages from `package-registry`.